jonmartinsolaas/spring-boot-with-angular-and-primeng/README.md

 ```
 ng new [name of the app]
 ```
 Angular-cli will create stuff within the existing src folder and so on.
+You will be asked if you want to overwrite ```.gitignore``` which is probably a good idea, if you are accustomed to java .gitignores.

 ## Add PrimeNG